cybercongress/go-cyber/docs/cyberd.md

 A useful property of a system is that it must know nothing about objects except when, who and where some prediction was asked.
 If we assume that a consensus computer must have some information about linked objects the complexity of such model growth unpredictably.
 That is.
 Deduction of a meaning inside consensus computer is expensive thus

+## Link chains

+Explain the concept of link chains and demonstrate a case of semantic linking based on interpretation of an ERC-20 transfer transaction or something similar

 ## Bad behavior

 We design a system under assumption that in terms of search such a thing as bad behavior does not exist as nothing bad can be in the intention of finding answers.
 Ranks is computed on the only fact that something has been searched, thus linked and as result affected predictive model.
 Good analogy is observing in quantum mechanics.
 So no negative voting is implemented.
 Doing this we remove subjectivity out of the protocol and can define one possible method for proof of relevance.
 Also this approach significantly reduce attack surface.